hgoldfish/qtnetworkng/docs/intro.rst

 The main purpose to create QtNetworkNg is to simplify C++ network programming.
 There are many great networking programming toolkits already, like boost::asio, libco, libgo, poco, QtNetowrk and others.
 Many of them has complex callback-style API, or just simple coroutine implementations without Object Oriented socket API.

 The ``Socket`` class is a straightforward transliteration of the bsd socket interface to object-oriented interface.
-It was designed to support any network families but now ipv4 and ipv6 is supported only, because QtNetworkNg is using QHostAddress now.

 ``SslSocket`` has the same interface as ``Socket``, but do ssl handshake after connection established.

 ``Socket`` and ``SslSocket`` objects can be converted to ``SocketLike`` objects, which are useful for functions accept both ``Socket`` and ``SslSocket`` parameter.

+Note: ``Socket`` was designed to support any network families but now ipv4 and ipv6 is supported only, because QtNetworkNg is using ``QHostAddress`` now.

+There is a ``KcpSocket`` implementing KCP over UDP.

 Create Socket client